Maryland Conservation Corps (MCC) - What a Crew Member Does

 South Mountain Recreational Area

 The South Mountain MCC Crew is located between Frederick and Hagerstown, in the Appalachian Mountains of Western Maryland.
-The region is known for both its scenic beauty and its rich history.
+The region is known for both its scenic beauty and rich cultural history.
 Crew members work throughout the complex at Greenbrier, Washington Monument, and Gathland State Parks.
-Crew members also spend a lot of time working at campgrounds/shelters off of the Appalachian Trail where they have helped build new campsites, dig trails, remove graffiti, and assist rangers with hazardous tree removal.
-Crew members will engage in a wide variety of projects including trail work, invasive species removal, chainsawing, carpentry, and interpretive programming, including living history.
+Crew members also spend a lot of time working at campgrounds/shelters off of the Appalachian Trail where they have helped build new campsites, maintain trails, remove graffiti, and assist rangers with hazardous tree removal.
+Crew members will engage in a wide variety of projects including trail work, boundary painting, invasive species removal, chainsawing, carpentry, and interpretive programming, including as members of the South Mountain Canon Detachment.
 Occasional weekend work is required.
-Low-cost State Park housing is available within Greenbrier State Park.
+Low-cost State Park housing is available within South Mountain State Battlefield.

-Focus Areas: park improvement projects, chainsaw use, interpretive programming
+Focus Areas: park improvement projects, trail work, chainsaw use, interpretive programming

 CENTRAL MARYLAND: Piedmont region